Bangladeshi Americans

-Bangladeshi Americans (বাংলাদেশী মার্কিনী) are Americans of Bangladeshi descent.
-The majority of Bangladeshi Americans are Bengalis and form the largest group of Bengali Americans.
-Bangladeshi immigrants have arrived in the United States in large numbers since the early 1970s to become among the fastest growing ethnic communities since that decade.
-New York City, home to two-thirds of the Bangladeshi American population; Paterson, New Jersey; Atlantic City, New Jersey; Buffalo, New York; as well as Philadelphia, Pennsylvania, Los Angeles, Boston, Atlanta, San Francisco, Detroit, Chicago, Florida, Dallas, Houston, Charlotte, Austin, Hamtramck, Michigan, and Reno, Nevada are home to notable Bangladeshi communities.
+Bangladeshi Americans (বাংলাদেশী মার্কিনী) are American citizens with Bangladeshi origin or descent.
+Bangladeshi Americans are predominantly Bengali-speaking Muslims.
+Since the early 1970s, Bangladeshi immigrants have arrived in significant numbers to become one of the fastest growing ethnic groups in the U.S. New York City is home to two-thirds of the Bangladeshi American population.
+Meanwhile, Paterson, New Jersey; Atlantic City, New Jersey; and Monroe Township, Middlesex County, New Jersey are also home to notable Bangladeshi communities.

 History

-Immigrants from present-day Bangladesh have been in the United States since at least the 1880s during the British Raj.
+Immigrants from present-day Bangladesh have been in the United States since at least the First World War, originating from East Bengal of British India.

-Bangladeshis have been migrating to the port cities of the United States since 1974 when 154 Bangladeshis arrived in United States leaving behind the hard economic and political times of the still developing Bangladesh who got independence from Pakistan in 1971.
-Most were workers on the various ships docking from Chittagong, Bangladesh.

-Immigration to the United States from Bangladesh grew slowly but steadily through the 1970s and 1980s.
-Over ten thousand Bangladeshis have immigrated to the United States annually.
+Since the independence of Bangladesh in 1971, immigration to the United States grew slowly but steadily through the 1970s and 1980s.
+Over 10,000 Bangladeshis have immigrated to the United States annually.
 Many of the migrants settled in urban areas.
 New York City is home to two-thirds of the Bangladeshi population in the United States.
-Other cities including Paterson and Atlantic City, New Jersey, Buffalo, New York, as well as Washington, D.C., Los Angeles, Boston, Chicago, and Detroit.
+Other cities including Paterson, Atlantic City, and Monroe Township, New Jersey; Buffalo, New York; Washington, D.C.; Los Angeles; Boston; Chicago; and Detroit.

 In New York, it was estimated that 15,000 Bangladeshis resided in the city in the early 1980s.
 During the late 1970s, some Bangladeshis moved from New York City to Detroit, and Atlantic City for jobs.
 Homes to prominent communities of other Muslim Americans, in search of better work opportunities and an affordable cost of living, but most have since returned from Detroit to New York and to New Jersey, in hope of starting a new community and a peaceful life.
+In Atlantic City, Bangladeshis established an association, and two smaller Melas are held in June/July and in August.

 The Los Angeles Bangladesh Association was created in 1971, and there were 500 members of the Texas Bangladesh Association in 1997.
-In Atlantic City, Bangladeshis created an association.
 The Bangladeshi population in Dallas was 5,000 people in 1997, which was large enough to hold the Baishakhi Mela event.

-Baishakhi Mela events have been held in major American cities such as New York City, Paterson in New Jersey, Atlantic City, Washington, D.C., and Los Angeles, as the Bangladeshi population continues to increase in these cities.
+Baishakhi Mela events have been held in major American cities such as New York City; Paterson, New Jersey; Atlantic City; Washington, D.C.; and Los Angeles; as the Bangladeshi population continues to increase in these cities.
 The third and largest wave of arrivals came in the 1990s and 2000s.
 Because of the Diversity Immigrant Visa Program, professional and educational criteria were not used.
-Most entered blue-collar jobs, such as taxi driving, and restaurant help.
+Most Bangladeshi immigrants took blue-collar work such as taxi driving and restaurant help.